plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 }
 ```

-We&#8217;ve got a lot going on here.
+We've got a lot going on here.

 First, we can interact with the one nested IoC container per test case, in order to resolve types in our tests.
 If one of our tests needs to swap in a fake implementation of some interface, it can call Inject(&#8230;).